The Neural Moving Average Model for Scalable Variational Inference of State Space Models: The Neural Moving Average Model

-To improve the flexibility of the IAF model, affine layers can be alternated with order-reversing permutations.
+To improve the flexibility of the nMA model, affine layers can be alternated with order-reversing permutations.
 (Random permutations would not be suitable, as they would disrupt our ability to sample subsequences quickly, as described in Section \ref{sec:sampling}.)
-Throughout the paper we consider local IAFs \emph{without} order reversing permutation layers, as we found these models already sufficiently flexible for our examples\footnote{ Avoiding order-reversing permutations also simplifies our mathematical presentation.
-If they are included, the main change needed is to interpret $\sigma^j_i$ in \eqref{eq:q density} as the shift value in the $j$th affine layer which is applied to its $\rho_j(i)$th input where $\rho_j$ is the overall permutation up to this layer.
-Also the details of Section \ref{sec:sampling} and Appendix \ref{sec:minisampling} on sampling a subsequence must be modified. }.
+Throughout the paper we consider nMA models \emph{without} order reversing permutation layers, as we found these models already sufficiently flexible for our examples.
+(The supplement, Section C, details how to incorporate these layers.)

+We relax stationary local dependence by injecting \emph{local side information} to the CNN i.e.~giving an extra feature vector $s_i$ as input for each position $i$ in the first CNN layer.
+We also use \emph{global} side information to allow $x$ to depend on the parameter values $\theta$ i.e.~giving $\theta$ as extra input for every position $i$.
+See the supplement (Sections D, E) for details of the side information we use in practice.

-\subsection{Multivariate case}
+\subsection{Multivariate Case}